TerriaJS/terriajs/doc/connecting-to-data/catalog-type-details/magda-distribution.md

     ]
 }
 ```
-where the element in "workbench" array prepends "//" to the value of "name".
+where the element in `workbench` array is the value of record `name` prepended with "//".